-In the aftermath of the sudden death of a loved, it can be difficult to even think about legalities or filing a wrongful death claim.
+In the aftermath of the sudden death of a loved one, it can be difficult to even think about legalities or filing a wrongful death claim.
 However, if the negligence or recklessness of another led to the loss of your loved one, you may be entitled to seek compensation for your losses.

 Our Hampton wrongful death lawyers are here to remove some of the stress from your shoulders as you focus on working through the grief from your loss.
 An unexpected death is likely to result in feelings of shock, disbelief, and extreme sorrow.
 This situation may be compounded by anger over the actions of others who have caused your loss.
 The compassionate injury attorney at Cooper Hurley Injury Lawyers can guide you through this difficult time so you can focus on what matters.

 When a Wrongful Death Occurs

 A wrongful death may occur whenever the negligent, careless, reckless, or otherwise wrongful actions of others result in fatal injuries.
 Wrongful death claims may arise out of motor vehicle accidents, truck accidents, motorcycle accidents, slips and falls, defective products, and medical malpractice, among others.

 Whether the death occurs directly following an accident caused by the wrongful actions of another or from injuries sustained in the accident, surviving family members may have the right to take legal action against any responsible parties.
 So long as the decedent would have been entitled to bring a personal injury action if they had survived their injuries, surviving family members are entitled to bring a wrongful death action following the death.